 - A request to correct a registration error may be refused.

 - Requests must be made within one month of term end; requests made after this period may be refused despite a valid explanation and proper approval(s) from professor(s).

-- Write a letter in which you explain clearly and concisely why you are making this request.
+- On the form, explain clearly and concisely why you are making this request.
 Include the following information:

 - When you started and/or stopped attending the class,

 - Whether (and when) you attempted to make these registration corrections yourself.

 - Instructors are asked to indicate whether the student has been attending the course and, in the case of the addition of the course to a student record, whether the student will be permitted to register late.